 The Kona District is on the west side of the island of Hawaii and offers a huge range of attractions and activities.
-When you spend some time in Kona, you’ll have the chance to see historic sites, tour coffee farms, traipse through beautiful natural, and learn more about the culture from the locals.
+When you spend some time in Kona, you’ll have the chance to see historic sites, tour coffee farms, traipse through beautiful natural areas, and learn more about the culture from the locals.
 You’ll also be able to get out on the water and see some of Hawaii’s most amazing marine life.

 Unless you’re a big fan of traveling to Hawaii, you probably haven’t heard of Kona before.
 This will make it a little difficult to find the best neighborhood in Kona for your first time or even on a return trip.
-But now, when you’re planning your trip, all you’ll have to do is check in with this Kona neighborhood guide and you’ll find all the best areas to make your base for a relaxing, memorable trip to this part of the world.
+But now, when you’re planning your trip, all you’ll have to do is check with this Kona neighborhood guide and you’ll find all the best areas to make your base for a relaxing, memorable trip to this part of the world.

 With that in mind, let’s get started.

 Quick Tips – Where to Stay in Kona?

 - Where to stay in Kona first time – Kailua Bay